310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-i’m not bullying anyone~ heroes never do that.
+i am not Bullying anyone~ heroes never do that.
 {% endbubble %}

 ## Chapter 6